scala/make-release-notes/hand-written.md

 The following language "warts" have been deprecated:

 * [SI-7605](https://issues.scala-lang.org/browse/SI-7605) Procedure syntax (only under -Xfuture).
 * [SI-5479](https://issues.scala-lang.org/browse/SI-5479) DelayedInit.
-We will continue support for the important `extends App` idiom. ([More details and a proposed alternative.](https://issues.scala-lang.org/browse/SI-4330?jql=labels%20%3D%20delayedinit%20AND%20resolution%20%3D%20unresolved))
+We will continue support for the important `extends App` idiom.
+We won't drop `DelayedInit` until there's a replacement for important use cases. ([More details and a proposed alternative.](https://issues.scala-lang.org/browse/SI-4330?jql=labels%20%3D%20delayedinit%20AND%20resolution%20%3D%20unresolved))
 * [SI-6455](https://issues.scala-lang.org/browse/SI-6455) Rewrite of `.withFilter` to `.filter`: you must implement `withFilter` to be compatible with for-comprehensions.
 * [SI-8035](https://issues.scala-lang.org/browse/SI-8035) Automatic insertion of `()` on missing argument lists.
 * [SI-6675](https://issues.scala-lang.org/browse/SI-6675) Auto-tupling in patterns.